0xPolygon/polygon-docs/docs/pos/operate-node/delegate/delegator-faq.md

 ### How do I send funds from Binance or other exchanges to Polygon wallet?

-Technically, the Polygon Wallet Suite/Staking interface is just a web application.
-Currently it supports the following wallets - Metamask, WalletConnect, and WalletLink.
+The Polygon Wallet Suite is a web application.

 First, you must withdraw your funds from Binance or any other exchange to your Ethereum address on Metamask.
 If you don't know how to use Metamask, google it a bit.
 There are plenty of videos and blogs to get started with it.